Golfer Geek is a community-supported website. We may earn a small commission on purchases made through our links. Learn more.

 SIMPLIFIED PRECISELOFT SYSTEM: Gone or the four launch profile options.
 Due to feedback from existing customers, the “mid-high launch profile” is the only one available.
 The 4* loft gap between clubs is maintained.

-The new EDGE irons were released just this year and are an updated version was released 30 years ago, of which I’m fairly familiar.
+The new EDGE irons were released in 2018 and are an updated version was released 30 years ago, of which I’m fairly familiar.
 This is the “game-improvement” iron offering from the new Hogan Golf company.
 They are forged, like all Hogan irons, but are packed with technology to minimize the mis-hits we hackers are known for.

 **You can check out my 2018 Edge Irons Review in these very pages.

 THE SMARTEST HEAD IN GOLF: Perimeter weighting is achieved with a two-piece construction.
 The face is forged, then welded to the frame.
 The long irons have a thinner, yet very strong face which lends itself to superior distance.
 The mid and short irons have progressively thicker faces for better feel and scoring.
 The hollow heads are injected with polycarbonate foam for better feel

 LARGER FACE AREA – MORE OFFSET – THICKER TOPLINE: These serve the exact function you would expect them to- more forgiveness for the less accomplished player.

 ENHANCED V-SOLE TECHNOLOGY: This is the same modifications noted above.
 The leading edge now has a higher bounce and the trail edge bounce has been softened as compared to PTx and Ft.
 Worths.

 SIMPLIFIED PRECISELOFT SYSTEM: They come only with the “mid-high launch” profile- the most popular profile of Ben Hogan iron customers.
 And, as previously stated, there is the standard 4* loft gap between clubs.